 - We will get the dialogue box as shown in the below screenshot.

-- Click on the insert so that a new column will be inserted, as shown below.
+- Click on the insert to insert a new column, as shown below.

 3. Insert Row Using the Ribbon Menu

-In Microsoft Excel, we can find the insert cells on the home menu, which is shown in the below screenshot.
+In Microsoft Excel, we can find the insert cells on the home menu, shown in the screenshot below.

 Once you click on the Insert cells, we will get the following option as follows:

 - Insert Cells– This is used to insert the selected cells.

 - Insert Sheet Rows – This is used to insert the selected rows.